nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 Overview
 ********

-The application samples sensor data and publishes the data to a connected cloud service over TCP/IP via LTE.
+The application samples sensor data and publishes the data to a connected cloud service over TCP/IP through LTE.
 As of now, the application supports the following cloud services and the corresponding cloud-side instances:

 +---------------------------+---------------------------------------------------------------------------------------+